lmagyar/homeassistant-addon-portainer-beta/portainer/DOCS.md

 To be able to use this add-on, you'll need to disable protection mode on this add-on.
 Without it, the add-on is unable to access Docker.

+1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
+1. Click **Repositories** in the **...** menu at the top right corner, add `https://github.com/lmagyar/homeassistant-addon-portainer` as repository.
 1. Search for the "Portainer" add-on in the Supervisor add-on store and install it.
+If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Reload** in the **...** menu at the top right corner.
 1. Set the "Protection mode" switch to off.
 1. Start the "Portainer" add-on.
 1. Check the logs of the "Portainer" add-on to see if everything went well.